rawfunkmaharishi/purdie/README.md

 and it will dump out YAML files into __data_ ready for Jekyll to consume.

 For now, though, please don't.
-None of my metadata hacks are documented, it's got some very Raw Funk Maharishi-specific lookups nailed into it, the output filenames are hardcoded (so it may well overwrite stuff you care about), you'll have a bad time.
+None of my metadata hacks are documented, it's got some very Raw Funk Maharishi-specific lookups nailed into it, the output filenames are hardcoded (so it may well overwrite stuff you care about), there are flickering tests, you'll have a bad time.
 But soon...

 ##Why Purdie?